-16-year-old Minete Zeka, a sophomore at Bensalem High School, died after the crash on Bensalem Boulevard at Bridgewater Road back on December 17, 2014.
+Zeka, a sophomore at Bensalem High School, died after being hit on Bensalem Boulevard at Bridgewater Road on December 17, 2014.

-As she was walking across the street, she was struck by a 1984 Ford Bronco II that was traveling westbound on Bensalem Boulevard, police said.
+Police said she was walking in a crosswalk and about to board her school bus when she was struck by a 1984 Ford Bronco II that was traveling westbound on Bensalem Boulevard.

-Police say Shelly's Ford Bronco is not registered, had no insurance and had counterfeit inspection stickers.
+Police said Shelly's Ford Bronco was not registered, had no insurance and had counterfeit inspection stickers.

-He admitted in the affidavit that the speedometer and defroster both did not work, saying, "I had basically tunnel vision.
+Shelly admitted in an affidavit that the speedometer and defroster both did not work, saying, "I had basically tunnel vision.
 I only had a small area to see out front.
 My side windows were fogged up."

 In recordings played in court Monday, prosecutors said Shelly compared jail to summer camp.